 Before You Buy Oculus Quest for VR Training or Education…

-Here are some practical considerations of using Oculus Quest:
+Here are some practical considerations of using consumer Oculus Quest in education:

-- Content bottleneck: Far fewer educational experiences are available for Oculus Quest than there are for Oculus Rift.
+- Content bottleneck: Far fewer educational experiences are available for Oculus Quest than there are for other PC VR options.

 - Technical hassle: Many Quest applications must be ‘sideloaded’ which requires a bit of technical know-how and hassle.
 This, along with distributing and maintaining these headsets, can become a lot of work.
 It can be far less time consuming to simply maintain a PC and Oculus Rift station.

 - Development Costs / Complexity: Custom developing VR applications for Quest comes at a much higher cost.
 This is due to the expert levels of optimization required to build a high quality experience.

 - Battery Life: In high throughput scenarios, battery life of the Quest can become a challenge.
 Often in these scenarios, the headset remains plugged in during use to maintain battery power.
 Now you’re tethered again.

 - Heat: When the Quest is in use for long periods of time (such as when many students need to complete a VR training or education simulation one after another), the Oculus Quest can become quite warm.
 However, by the time the heat gets too intense, you will likely need to stop using it for it to charge.
 It will then cool off.

 - Remote access: Sending Quests home with students in an educational setting brings a whole slew of challenges too great to cover in this summary.